-Newburyport, MA — John Roderic O’Connor, son of the late John and Florence Hurley O’Connor, lost his valiant battle with emphysema and pulmonary fibrosis early Monday morning, on the 13th of January, 2014.
-Born in New York City on November 14, 1933, John, known to all far and wide as Roddy, was educated at Deerfield Academy and Princeton University, where he earned both the bachelor's degree in English and his doctorate degree in Nineteenth Century French Literature.
+Newburyport, MA — John Roderic O’Connor, son of the late John and Florence Hurley O’Connor, lost his valiant battle with emphysema and pulmonary fibrosis early Monday morning, the 13th of January 2014.
+Born in New York City on November 14, 1933, John, known to all far and wide as Roddy, was educated at Deerfield Academy and Princeton University, where he earned both the B.A. in English and the Ph.D. in Nineteenth Century French Literature.

-Interspersed over these years, Roddy also served as the director of the University of Michigan and Wisconsin’s School Year Abroad program in Aix en Provence, associate director of the Lacoste School for the Arts, in the South of France, and director of docents at the Peabody Essex Museum, formerly the Essex Institute, Salem, Mass.
+Interspersed over these years, Roddy also served as the Director of the University of Michigan and Wisconsin’s School Year Abroad program in Aix en Provence, Associate Director of the Lacoste School for the Arts, in the South of France, and Director of Docents at the Peabody Essex Museum, formerly the Essex Institute, in Salem, Massachusetts.